Recruiting Headquarters Receives COVID Vaccine

 MILLINGTON, Tn.
 (Feb.
-4, 2021) Hospital Corpsman 3rd Class Brian Alsobrook fills a syringe with the COVID-19 vaccine.
+4, 2021) Force Master Chief Chris Detje, Navy Personnel Command, receives the second dose of the COVID-19 vaccine from Hospital Corpsman 3rd Class Brian Alsobrook.
 Multiple commands from Naval Support Activity (NSA) Mid-South, including Commander, Navy Recruiting Command, are receiving the COVID-19 vaccine at the NSA Mid-South Branch Health Clinic.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Cody Anderson/Released)

 |Date Taken: